testflows/TestFlows-WebSite/source/handbook/index.md

 using the `specifications` attribute of the test.

 > **{% attention %}** [Specification class] instances may be called with the version number the test is expected to verify.
-> `SpecificationError` exception will be raised if version does not match the version of the instance.
+> `SpecificationError` exception will be raised if the version does not match the version of the instance.

 ## specifications